Bass Lake vs Moose Lake

 Verdict

 Both lakes earn the same Grade B. The tiebreakers come down to clarity (Bass Lake: 13.5 ft, Moose Lake: 11.5 ft) and what you want from the lake.
-Bass Lake supports more documented fish species.
+Bass Lake matches its peer on species count.